 During product development, timing is everything.
 One of the main obstacles faced while drawing up timelines is that most of your timings are purely estimations.
 On top of this, once you set target delivery times, they tend to be set in stone.
-This can lead to unrealistic expectations and potentially detrimental pressure on individuals trying to complete tasks within the allocated period.
+This can lead to unrealistic expectations and potentially detrimental pressure on individuals trying to complete tasks within a certain time period.

 So how do you determine accurate estimations for a huge variety of different tasks?
-Various techniques have been developed to come up with accurate estimation data, but there are a few basic principles that should prove useful to most businesses:
+Various techniques are available to help with accurate estimation data.
+There are a few basic principles that should prove useful to most businesses:

 - Get multiple opinions.
-The person who is directly performing the task probably has the best idea of how long a task will take to finish, but few tasks can be completed independently of the rest of the team.
+The person who is directly performing the task probably has the best idea of how long a task will take to finish.
+With that being said, few tasks can be completed independently of the rest of the team.
 Resources may also have to be shared among individuals, so it’s important for everyone to have a fairly well-developed understanding of each other’s schedules.
 Generally, the more opinions you can gather, the more accurate your estimation will be.

 - Develop planning worksheets and activity checklists for large tasks.
 Each checklist should contain all the individual steps required of each task.
 Because everyone works differently, engage multiple team members in developing worksheets.
 Breaking down a large task into individual activities makes it easier to identify and estimate the time and effort involved in a single action.

 - Plan time for corrections and improvements.
-Don’t allocate 100% of a window to simply completing a task and moving on.
-Allow for the ability to go back and re-evaluate a finished task to reanalyse and implement improvements.
+Don’t set aside 100% of a window to simply completing a task and moving on.
+Allow for the ability to go back and re-evaluate a finished task to reanalyze and carry out improvements.

 - Time the progress of each task.
-Record the time each task takes to complete, and you’ll then have fairly accurate figures on how long it takes to perform a similar activity.
+Record the time each task takes to complete.
+Then you’ll then have fairly accurate figures on how long it takes to perform a similar activity.